 The COVID-19 pandemic has resulted in periodic disruptions in demand for oil and gas commodities as various jurisdictions have attempted to implement or have implemented measures designed to contain the spread of the virus.
 Ongoing pandemics may have related economic repercussions that could adversely impact our business, results of operations, financial condition and cash flows.
 Our supply chain could be disrupted if our vendors have limited access to their facilities or labor shortages adversely affecting the price or availability of products, which could result in a loss of revenue and profitability.
 While demand for and prices for oil, NGLs and gas generally improved during 2022 as travel restrictions, business closures and other restrictions were lifted, an increase in infections or the onset of a new variant of the virus could again reduce demand for and prices of oil, NGLs and gas.
 Persistently weak or additional declines in commodity prices could adversely affect the economics of our existing operations and planned future operations.
 If our customers also face liquidity challenges, we could experience delays or defaults in customer payments, and we may incur increased exposure to credit risk and bad debts.
-Further, workforce availability may be impaired due to exposure to the pandemic, reluctance to comply with governmental, legal or contractual mandates, or other restrictions, which may adversely impact our employees' wellness and employee retention, productivity and reduce our revenue.
+Further, workforce availability may be impaired due to exposure to the pandemic, reluctance to comply with governmental, legal or contractual mandates, or other restrictions, which may adversely impact our employees' wellness and employee retention, productivity and culture, which could negatively affect our costs and profitability or negatively impact our ability to operate at full capacity and reduce our revenue.